 Penalty: $5 000.

-[Section 65A inserted by No. 30 of 2003 s.
+[Section 65A inserted: No. 30 of 2003 s.
 9.]

 65B.
 Consumer advice for Unrestricted publications

 A person must not sell a publication classified Unrestricted in respect of which the Board has determined consumer advice under section 20(2) of the Commonwealth Act unless the consumer advice is displayed on the publication or the packaging of the publication.